Frequently Asked Questions (About Noodle Day for Raymond Federman and/or Federman In General)

 That’s ok, you can start now – eat noodles – and finish reading later.
 Luckily, the internet makes it easy to

 read find Federman’s various writings.
 Download a free ebook!
 Get it from your your local public library!
 Or on OverDrive!
 His site has some texts (Voice in the Closet, some published and unpublished works, and links to more)!
+Buy one at our Bookshop store to support your local bookstores and this site!
 Or browse quite easily via everyone’s favorite all-seeing, all-knowing internet overload, Google Books!

 Is this authorized by Federman’s family or estate in any way?